nicolaei/master/docs/thesis/source/06_results.md

 ### Interpreting and analyzing the results

-We've now looked at how the six different scans have affected the clients.
+We have now looked at how the six different scans have affected the clients.
 As expected, the full scan is the worst strategy to utilize from the clients point of view.
 It ends up disturbing the client's performance in such a manner that it would be obvious to any real-time application users.